Nvidia’s AI Chips Sale to China Benefits All Parties

 Conclusion

-Allowing Nvidia to sell its H200 AI chips to China is a strategic move that benefits all parties: it generates revenue for the U.S., expands Nvidia’s market access, and provides China with continued access to cutting‑edge AI technology while it builds its own capabilities.
+Apparently, The decision generates revenue for the U.S., expands Nvidia’s market access, and provides China with continued access to cutting‑edge AI technology while it builds its own capabilities, which is a win-win situation.
+Basically, The U.S. government is trying to balance national security with commercial gains.